y-rosenthal/yrSqliteViewer/README.md

 To get started quickly do the following:

-1. Navigate to https://github.com/y-rosenthal/yrSqliteViewer and download the following files.
+1. Navigate to https://github.com/y-rosenthal/yrSqliteViewer and download the following file (*this is the only file you really need*)

+   * <a href="https://github.com/y-rosenthal/yrSqliteViewer/raw/master/yrSqliteViewer.html" download>yrSqliteViewer.html</a> *right click and choose "Save Link As" or "Save As"*

    > NOTE:
-   >  To download the first file (yrSqliteViewer.html) right click on the link below and choose "Save Link As" or "Save As".
+   > Due to technical considerations to download this first file (yrSqliteViewer.html)
+   > right click on the link and choose "Save Link As" or "Save As".
-   >  To download the 2nd and 3rd files below just click on the link.
+   > The other files below can be downloaded by just clicking on the links.

-   * <a href="https://github.com/y-rosenthal/yrSqliteViewer/raw/master/yrSqliteViewer.html" download>yrSqliteViewer.html</a> (right click and choose "save link as") - *this is the only file you really need*
+2. Download these additiional file (*optional*).

    * <a href="https://github.com/y-rosenthal/yrSqliteViewer/raw/master/sampleDatabase-books-v025.sqlite" download>sampleDatabase-books-v025.sqlite</a> - *sample sqlite database (you can use any sqlite database file)*